tomwechsler/HashiCorp_Certified_Terraform_Associate/lab-07/07-instructions.md

-# Lab 07 - Working with Variables
+# Lab 07 - Working with Modules
 This exercise is already a bit more complex.
 Part of the deployment configuration files are located in a separate directory.
 Your task (if you accept it ;-) is to examine the configuration files.
 Write down for yourself which resources are deployed.
 What information do you get from the "outputs"?

 Make sure that you are working in the following directory: lab-07.
 After that, simply follow the standard Terraform workflow: